 The conditions at Moseley were broken before Sarajean and her team came in.
 By the time I got there, they were not broken, but they were still under some tight controls to keep behaviors in check.
 Teachers were hesitant to release control to kids.
 As the year went on, kids learned the routines.
 They walk in lines, but it's wasn't like the military.
 Teachers have very high expectations and the students have stepped up to meet those expectations and take ownership of their behavior.
-We get new students frequently and our kids will tell another student not to run in the hallway, for example.
+We get new students frequently and our kids will tell another student not to run in the hallway or misbehave.
 It's part of the school culture now and is just so natural.

-While students developed more self-discipline and impulse control, at the same time, they began to develop other interpersonal and intrapersonal skills due to changes in the classrooms.
+While students developed more self-discipline and impulse control, at the same time, they began to develop pro-social skills due to changes in the classrooms.
 Students gained self-confidence, empathy, and leadership while working in their academic teams.
-Second-grade teacher Bellamy saw students who had previously expressed challenging behaviors become engaged in their own learning and bond with their peers.
+Second-grade teacher Bellamy saw students who had previously had behavior issues become engaged in their own learning and bond with their peers.
 Bellamy says:

 Within my classroom and any Moseley classroom I visit, we have less negative behavior because the students are engaged.
-I think a step beyond that is how student-led team learning impacts students with learning disabilities or major learning gaps.
+I think a step beyond that is how academic teaming impacts students with learning disabilities or major learning gaps.
 Before, these students expressed themselves through anger because they didn't know what else to do.
 They acted out because they'd rather be perceived as the 'bad kid' than to be perceived as the 'dumb kid' by their peers.
-With studentled team learning, the barriers are gone for those students.
+With student-led academic teaming, the barriers are gone for those students.
 Everybody has a role in their teams.
 Everybody has a job and everybody is important.

 "Before, students with learning disabilities or major learning gaps expressed themselves through anger because they didn't know what else to do...Now, the barriers are gone for those students.
 Everybody has a role in their teams.
 Everybody has a job and everybody is important."

-Bellamy says that student-led team learning not only benefits students who have struggled academically and behaviorally, it also helped her students who are high-achieving develop stronger interpersonal skills.
+Bellamy says that student-led academic teaming not only benefits students who have struggled academically and behaviorally, it also helped her students who are high-achieving develop stronger interpersonal skills.
 Bellamy says:

-Student-led team learning can make a positive impact on students who are naturally shining.
+Student-led academic teaming can make a positive impact on students who are naturally shining.
 I have a student who has always understood everything the first time his whole life, and he is so smart.
 Teaming forces him to listen to other people's perspective, instead of everyone just automatically picking his answer because they know he's smart...
 In a team, he has to work with students who don't always get it at first and he has to fully explain his thought processes and ideas.

-Fourth-grade teacher Cribbs, who had taught first grade in her first year at Moseley and taught fourth grade in her second year, found student-led team learning made a big difference in the behavior management in both of her classrooms.
+Fourth-grade teacher Cribbs, who had taught first grade in her first year at Moseley and taught fourth grade in her second year, found student-led academic teaming made a big difference in the behavior management in both of her classrooms.
 She says, "I didn't have to use clipboard tallies or any of the usual behavior management techniques."
-She also found that student-led team learning fostered student leadership.
-She recalls one student in particular who transformed behaviorally and developed interpersonal skills as a result of student-led team learning.
+She also found that academic teaming fostered student leadership.
+She recalls one student in particular who transformed behaviorally and developed pro-social skills as a result of academic teaming.
 She says: